AndreeaIsabela/scripts/check_website_stock/README.md

 # Check Website Stock

-Logs into a shop account, checks a list of product pages for stock availability, and sends an SMS/WhatsApp notification via Twilio when an item is in stock.
+Logs into a shop account, checks a list of product pages for stock availability, and sends a WhatsApp notification via Twilio when an item is in stock.

-Uses [SeleniumBase](https://seleniumbase.io/) with undetected Chrome to bypass bot detection and captchas.
+Uses [SeleniumBase](https://seleniumbase.io/) with undetected Chrome to bypass bot detection.

 ## Setup